Lolo Jones: 2008–09: Major championship frustration

 Jones started the 2008 season with hopes of making the 2008 Summer Olympics.
 She began the indoor campaign with second-place finishes in Glasgow, Gothenburg, and Stuttgart in the 60 m hurdles.
 She then picked up a win in Düsseldorf, setting a meet record in the process.
 In Karlsruhe, Jones ran a personal best time of 7.77 seconds and finished second to Susanna Kallur, who broke the world record with a time of 7.68 seconds.
 Jones' time was the second-fastest ever by an American.
 She was named USA Track & Field's Athlete of the Week on February 12 for her performance in Karlsruhe.
 At the 2008 USA Indoor Championships, Jones won her second straight national championship with a time of 7.88 seconds and also won the Visa Championship Series title for the 2008 indoor season.
 At the World Indoor Championships in Valencia, Spain, Jones won the 60 m hurdles with a time of 7.80 for her first world championship.

 Jones opened the 2008 outdoor season with a first-place finish at the LSU Alumni Gold meet in Baton Rouge, setting a stadium record in the process.

 At the 2008 Beijing Olympics, Jones was favored to win the 100-meter hurdles.
 In the final, she was pulling away from the pack when she clipped the 9th hurdle (of 10) and stumbled, breaking stride to drop her back to a 7th-place finish.
 Teammate Dawn Harper surged through to win gold.
 Jones was seen pounding the ground close to tears, trying to comprehend what had happened.
 "You hit a hurdle about twice a year where it affects your race.
 It's just a shame that it happened on the biggest race of my life."
 Jones was later seen crying to herself in a hallway, mouthing, "why, why, why?"
+Jones reports she played basketball with Angela Whyte that night while talking about their losses.